Middi/sketchpad/README.md

 # sketchpad
 Sketchpad App jQuery

-Creat a sketchpad app in jQuery for The Odin Project.
+Create a sketchpad app in jQuery for The Odin Project.